OrangeOct/Leetcode-Coding/README.md

-# Leetcode-SQL
+# Leetcode-Coding

-This repository is the answers for SQL questions in Leetcode.
-Latest update on 11/07/2021.
+This repository is the answers for SQL questions and Python questions in Leetcode.
+Latest update on 11/22/2021.

 Author: Chenxuerui Li.